huymanhnguyen0811/Arson/README.md

 If you build on this work, please cite the manuscript (title below; year/journal TBD):

-> Nguyen et al. **“The Use of Computational Fingerprinting Techniques to Distinguish Sources of Accelerants Used in Wildfire Arson.”**
+> Nguyen et al. **“An open-access computational fingerprinting workflow for source classifications of neat gasoline using GC×GC-TOFMS and Machine Learning”**

 ---